-Jura Creek Trail is a 4.4 mile moderately trafficked out and back trail located near Bighorn No 8, Alberta, Canada that features a waterfall and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until October.
+Jura Creek Trail is a 4.4 mile moderately trafficked out and back trail located near Canmore, Alberta, Canada that features a waterfall and is rated as moderate.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from April until October.

 The highlights of the creek is the narrow canyon to explore with rock formations and various cascading pools.

 The hike is along the creek bed, its a great leg work out because the terrain is loose but I wasn't overly captivated by the scenery.
 I made the trail more enjoyable by running the way back.
 It's a good trail if you're in a pinch and need a quick place to go.

 Great for a short hike only took about 2 hours.
 Not recommended for young children as it's a bit scrambly at points also waterproof shoes are good as you'll be walking through the creek at points. a fun afternoon getaway :)

 Very fun shorter size hike, you can follow the creek bed for a long way so know you limit and watch your time frame.
 Some small parts where you have to kinda scramble and keep good footing but super cool and worth it in the end!